 Photo manipulation Another advantage of digital photography is that it gives the opportunity to enhance your photos.
 It is important to have some software that will enable you to do this.
 If you ask the photographic processing company to put your pictures on a CD they often include some software free.
 I have mentioned 'cropping' a picture to cut out the spare sky and grass or unwanted parts of a picture.
 No-one is really interested in loads of space, especially on photos of people.
 In fact no-one is really interested in knees and feet!
 What they want is a close up of Aunty Mae or the happy couple, preferably head and shoulders!
 You can experiment and save the bits of the photo to another picture file.
 In fact there is only one thing you must never cut out in portraiture and that is the person's eyes.
 So crop away.
 Talking of eyes there is the frequent red-eye problem of flash photography, though most cameras can be made to prevent this by double flashing.
 A photo manipulation program will also let you correct this.
-A bad one will make it difficult.
-My favourite for this is Microsoft's Picture It Publishing but I gather that Hewlett Packard photo software does a very good job on this.
 Another feature of such programs is the ability to alter the brightness and contrast of the image.
 Many a dull picture has been brought back to life by changing these aspects.
-Get Picasa and go through your dull old pictures and click "I'm feeling lucky".
+If you have Picasa, go through your dull old pictures and click "I'm feeling lucky".
 You will be amazed how they improve.
 But remember to save a copy or you will lose that effect.
 For more information on Picasa click here.

 Other recommended packages for organising and editing photographs are The Gimp and Irfanview (free) or the paid for programs such as Corel Paintshop Pro, Microsoft's Digital Image Suite and Adobe Photoshop Elements.
 The last one was given a five star rating by Computer Active.